Azure/azure-workload-identity/docs/book/src/concepts.md

 > "A service account provides an identity for processes that run in a Pod." - [source][2]

-AAD Pod Managed Identity supports the following mappings:
+Azure AD Workload Identity supports the following mappings:

 * one-to-one (a service account referencing an AAD object)
 * many-to-one (multiple service accounts referencing the same AAD object).